kevinng77/kevinng77.github.io/source/_posts/SingaporeHouseRecommender.md

 > Nowadays youth spend less ans less time is their room.
 They are more likely to rent house based on the surrounding venues, regardless of room size, equipment and decoration.
 >
-> For instance, Chinese commuter may want to find some house that surrounded by Chinese restaurant if they can not accept other style of food.
+> For instance, Chinese commuter may want to find some house that surrounded by Chinese restaurant if they can not accept other type of food.
 >
 > This system enables user to filter house based on the outside environment.